nprapps/mapturner/README.md

 Notes
 -----

+* As shown above, you can provide a URL instead of a local path.
+This file will be cached locally so it is not redownloaded on future runs.
-CSV and GeoJSON files will not be clipped to the bounding box.
+* Shapefile input files will be clipped to the specified bounding box, but CSV and JSON input files will not.